Biased graphs with no two vertex-disjoint unbalanced cycles: Basic definitions

 If $X$ is a set of edges of $G$, we define the {\em boundary} of $X$ as $V_G(X)\cap V_G(\bar{X})$ (where $\bar{X}$ denotes the complement of $X$) and the {\em interior} of $X$ as the vertices in $V_G(X)$ that are not on the boundary.
 We also define the boundary and interior of a subgraph $H$ to be the boundary and interior of $E(H)$.
 A partition $(A_1,A_2)$ of $E(G)$ is a {\em $k$-separation} if $G[A_1]$ and $G[A_2]$ are both connected with nonempty interior and the boundary of $A_1$ has size $k$.
 Sometimes we will abuse notation and say that $(G[A_1], G[A_2])$ is a $k$-separation.
 We may also omit one side of a $k$-separation and say, for example, that $A$ is a $k$-separation if $(A,\bar{A})$ is a $k$-separation.
 A graph $G$ is {\em $k$-connected} if it has no $\ell$-separation for $\ell < k$.

 A set of vertices $X$ of $G$ is a {\em vertex-cut} if $G- X$ is disconnected and $X$ is minimal with this property.
 It is a {\em $k$-vertex-cut} if it is a vertex-cut of size $k$.
 If $X=\{v\}$ is a $1$-vertex-cut, we call $v$ a {\em cutvertex}.
-A {\em bridge} of a vertex-cut $X$ is the subgraph of $G$ formed by a component $H$ of $G- X$ together with the edges between $H$ and $X$ and the endpoints of these edges.
+A {\em bridge} of a vertex set $X$ is the subgraph of $G$ formed by a component $H$ of $G- X$ together with the edges between $H$ and $X$ and the endpoints of these edges.
 We also call a bridge of $X$ an $X$-bridge.
+Note that our definition of a bridge differ slightly from the usual one, since we do not consider an edge connecting two vertices of $X$ to be an $X$-bridge.